 The Organization is a non-profit organization and is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
 Accordingly, no provision for taxes has been made in the accompanying financial statements.
-The Organization believes that it has appropriate support for any tax positions taken, and as such, does not have uncertain tax positions that qualify for recognition or disclosure in the consolidated financial statements.
-Generally, the Organization's tax returns remain open for three years for federal income tax examination.

 NOTE 5 - LAND, BUILDINGS AND EQUIPMENT